apache/drill/contrib/native/client/readme.win.txt

     a) Download Boost from:
         i) http://www.boost.org/users/history/version_1_55_0.html
 		ii) open boost_1_55_0\boost/archive/iterators/transform_width.hpp and add the following to the include statements: #include <algorithm>
-		iii) Yes somehow this header was not included and is missing!
+		iii) Yes somehow this header was not included and has been missed!
 See here for more info: https://svn.boost.org/trac/boost/ticket/8757
     b) i) Boost 32 bit build -
         Open a  Visual Studio command prompt from the Visual Studio IDE ii) Boost 64 bit build -